top of page

 The Audio Output

-The Time Machine is currently configured to output analog audio from the headphone jack, or Digital Audio via HDMI.
+The Time Machine puts out analog audio from the headphone jack.
 You can plug this into your stereo using a cable like this, or an adapter like this

 Audio